point8/service-templates/docs/content/services/svelte.md

 CMD ["build"]
 ```

-The entrypoint of this image is set to `node`, so this image expects users to supply a path to e.g. a .`js` file in the `CMD`.
+The entrypoint of this image is set to `node`, so this image expects users to supply a path to e.g. a `.js` file in the `CMD`.

 ## docker-compose